Artur-Bertoni/ToDoApp/README.md

    The frontend will be available at `http://localhost:8080`.

-### Database Setup
+### 4. Database Setup
-- The backend is configured to use a local SQL Server instance.
-The default connection string is set to use LocalDB (`(localdb)\mssqllocaldb`).
-Ensure SQL Server is running locally.
+- The backend is configured to use a SQL Server instance running in Docker.
-- The database and table for tasks will be created automatically when running `dotnet ef database update`.

-## Version Control
-- Ensure you commit your changes to a GitHub repository and share the link for evaluation.
+- The connection string is already set to connect to this local SQL Server instance on `localhost:1433` using the credentials defined in the `docker-compose.yml`.
+- Migrations are applied automatically when the application starts, and the database will be created/updated without needing to run additional commands.